BlueBrain/sonata-extension/source/sonata_config.rst

    ============================== ============ ==========================================
-   nodes_file                     Mandatory    The node file containing one or multiple node populations. node_types_file                Optional     Unused at BBP. populations                    Optional     Additional properties to override components related to the populations.
+   nodes_file                     Mandatory    The node file containing one or multiple node populations. node_types_file                Optional     Unused at BBP. populations                    Mandatory    Additional properties to override components related to the populations.
    ============================== ============ ==========================================

 populations
 """""""""""

-*Optional*.
+*Mandatory*.

 A property of a node overriding default components.
+This property is **mandatory within BBP** but optional to the outside community.
-This property is a dictionary with keys being node population names contained in the nodes_file and the values are dictionaries with the same properties as in `components`_.
+It is a dictionary with keys being node population names contained in the nodes_file and the values are dictionaries with the same properties as in `components`_.
 There is also one additional field `type` used to denote the population type.

 .. _sonata_config_node_type: